arm/arm-toolchain/arm-software/docs/elf2bin.md

 ### Other options

+#### `--base`: set the base address of a combined output file

 If you're using the `--bincombined` or `--vhxcombined` output modes, you can use the `--base` option to specify the address you want the output file to begin at.

 If this is lower than the start address of any segment, `elf2bin` will prepend padding to the file.

 For example, if `input.elf` has its lowest segment starting at 0x8000, then you'll normally get an output file beginning with the data of that segment.
 But adding `--base 0x6000` will give an output file beginning with 0x2000 zero bytes, so that you could load the whole file beginning at address 0x6000 and all the segments would end up in the right places.

+#### `--banks`: split the output between banks intended for separate ROMs

 In binary and VHX formats, you can use `--banks` to request the output split up into interleaved banks, for example so that you can direct a CPU's 32-bit data bus to four ROMs each with an 8-bit data bus.

+The argument to `--banks` consists of two numbers separated by an `x`.
-You specify the 'width' of each bank (number of consecutive bytes of data that go into each bank file before moving on to the next), and the number of banks.
+The first number is the 'width' of each bank: the number of consecutive bytes of data that go into each bank file before moving on to the next.
+The second is the number of banks.

 For example, `--banks 2x4` generates four banks, each of which receives 2 consecutive bytes of the data in turn.
 That is, the output file for bank 0 would get all the bytes intended to end up in memory at addresses 0,1 (mod 8), bank 1 would get addresses 2,3 (mod 8), bank 2 would get 4,5 and bank 3 would get 6,7.

+#### `--datareclen`: control data record length in hex output formats

 In the record-based hex formats `--ihex` and `--srec`, you can use `--datareclen` to control the number of bytes of the ELF file that appear in each data record.
 By default this is 16.
 The upper limit is different for the two formats.

+#### `--segments`: control which loadable segments to output

 You can use `--segments` to restrict `elf2bin` to writing only a subset of the loadable segments in the ELF file.

 The argument is a comma-separated list of base addresses.

 For example, if you had an input file containing segments at addresses 0x8000, 0x20000 and 0x10000000, then `--segments 0x8000,0x10000000` would skip the middle one.
 This option applies to all output modes.

+#### `--physical` and `--virtual`: choose which segment address field to use

+In the ELF program header table, each segment has a 'physical address' and 'virtual address' field, called `p_paddr` and `p_vaddr` respectively in the ELF specification.
+Some ELF files set the two addresses differently, to indicate that the image is loaded into memory in one layout and then remapped (or physically moved) into a different layout to be run.

+By default `elf2bin` uses the physical address field as the address of the segment.
+You can use `--virtual` to make it use the virtual address field instead.

+(The `--physical` option is also provided, to explicitly ask for the physical address.)

+#### `--zi`: include zero-initialized data after each segment

 Normally, `elf2bin` treats each segment as containing only the bytes actually stored in the ELF file.
 That is, the segment is treated as having length corresponding to its `p_filesz` field, not its `p_memsz`.

 You can use `--zi`, in any mode, to tell `elf2bin` to include zero padding after each segment to bring it up to its `p_memsz` length.

+(If the ELF file specifies different physical and virtual addresses for each segment, then this option probably makes more sense in combination with `--virtual`, since the physical layout might pack all the segments tightly together without leaving room for the zero-initialized trailer of each one.)